thunderbird/developer-docs/add-ons/upgrading-add-ons-for-tb68/list-of-changes-in-thunderbird-core.md

 ### Changed import of JavaScript modules

 In Thunderbird 67, a major backwards-incompatible change was made to importing JavaScript modules.
+This is now necessary in 60.6.1 as well.

 Where once you used any of these:

 ```javascript
 Components.utils.import("resource://foo/modules/Foo.jsm");